fbrandao2k/Autocad-lisp/README.md

 ********************
 List of routines to automate tasks:

-## Calculates total elements lenght
+## tlen -> Calculates total length of selected elements
 tlen.lsp
 Calculates the total length of all selected elements in Autocad.